another 100 acres

 a southern gaulish rarity

-The most significant find to come from this permission is a coin that inspired the first coins minted in Britain, and it made its way to these shores from Southern Gaul (Fig 18).
+The most significant find to come from this permission is a coin that inspired the first coins minted in Britain, and it made its way to these shores from Southern Gaul (Figs.20a & b).
 This coin has now been registered on the Portable Antiquities Scheme, so I think it’s best to leave this with the description provided by Matt Fittock my Finds Liaison Officer.

 “A Southern Gaulish copper-alloy (bronze) unit struck on a cast flan from the Gallic city-state of Massalia (Marseilles), probably dating to the late-3rd or early-2nd centuries BC, c.250-150 BC.
 Obverse: Laureate head of Apollo left, surrounded by beaded line.
 Reverse: A bull butting right, standing on exergual line, the legend MA above.
 ABC p.
 32, no. 115.”